AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 ## Slices Sorting

-If you want you can sort the series in Pie and Donut Chart - Ascending or Descending, this feature is controlled using **.sort()** parameter.
+If you want you can sort the series in Pie and Donut Chart - Ascending or Descending, this feature is controlled using {api:anychart.charts.Pie#sort}**.sort()**{api} parameter.
 In the sample below three pie charts with identical series are shown, first isn't sorted, the second is sorted ascending and the third - descending.

 {sample}BCT\_PieDoughnutChart\_03{sample}

 ## Exploded Slices

 You can set pie and donut chart slices to be exploded when user clicks on it and you can set certain slices to be exploded by default.

-**Explode** parameter defines how far slices are exploded.
-To disable exploding, set **explode** value to 0.
+{api:anychart.charts.Pie#explode}**Explode**{api} parameter defines how far slices are exploded.
+To disable exploding, set {api:anychart.charts.Pie#explode}**explode**{api} value to 0.

 ```
     chart.explode(30);